-Computer forensic experts also understand modified, accessed and created meta data that helps litigators understand the truth about an evidence file.
+Computer forensic experts also understand modified, accessed, and created meta data that helps litigators understand the truth about an evidence file.
 Knowing this forensic information helps the authorities understand a suspect’s behavior and intent surrounding a crime or alleged crime.

 Medical experts help litigators understand medical procedures and how medical methodology should be followed.
 They explain in reports and testimony how a medical accident occurred and how it could have been avoided.
-They also explain to the judge and jury what went wrong or what was right about a malpractice procedure in question.
+These experts also explain to the judge and jury what went wrong or what was right about a malpractice procedure in question.

 Join some associations and attend their meetings.
 This is a great way to learn more about your field of expertise, as well as meet people who will eventually become your peers.
 You can learn a lot by networking with your peers.
 Casual dinner conversation usually includes previous case stories that communicate experience.
 Once you get to know your peers, you can ask one that you have connected with to mentor you as you begin your transition into becoming a forensic expert.

-Testifying and Non Testifying Forensic Experts
+Testifying and Non-Testifying Forensic Experts

 The second aspect to my career is testifying.
 This skill almost outweighs my expert experience in the laboratory as far as importance, in my mind.
 This requires you to not only know your field of expertise, but to also know how to speak about your work and act in the courtroom.
 I’ve worked on and testified in hundreds of forensic assignments and court cases over the last thirty years, which has helped me build my reputation and credibility as an expert witness.

+There are many things that a forensic expert should keep in mind when they’re planning on testifying in court.
 First, think about working closely with your client attorney and make sure that you’re both on the same page when it comes to trial.
-I’ve had a lot of lawyers over the years procrastinate on that pre-trial ‘huddle’ I like to call it, or conference, so that you understand what is expected of you.
-You can then anticipate what the prosecution or the opposing counsel may ask you during cross examination, which is one of the most important aspects to trial preparation – anticipate the cross examination.
+I’ve had a lot of lawyers over the years procrastinate on that pre-trial huddle or conference so that you understand what is expected of you.
+You can then anticipate what the prosecution or the opposing counsel may ask you during cross examination, which is one of the most important aspects to trial preparation.

-Transition your Career from Professional to Forensic Expert
+Transition Your Career from Professional to Forensic Expert